Paddling on the Delaware River

 Trail through northern NJ.

-Hike boardwalks, a suspension bridge, hardwood forest, fields of wildflowers, train tracks, a cow pasture, a
+across a suspension bridge, through hardwood forests, past fields of wildflowers, alongside train tracks, near a

-serious rocky sections.
-The “Stairway to Heaven” is a series of rock slab steps with switchbacks up Wawayanda
+and some challenging rocky sections.
+The “Stairway to Heaven” includes rock slab steps with switchbacks leading

-This is an out-and-back hike for 7.4 miles.
-We will go at a moderate pace of about 2 miles an hour and a bit
+This is an out-and-back hike covering 7.4 miles.
+We will proceed at a moderate pace of about 2 miles per hour,

-slower up the hill with periodic breaks.
+slowing down on the uphill sections with occasional breaks.
 Hiking shoes or trail runners are required.
-Depending on the time and
+We may

-interest of the group, we could stop at Heaven Hill Farm for ice cream on the return trip.
+stop at Heaven Hill Farm for ice cream, depending on the group's time and interest.

 - Bring standard hiking gear: hat, food, water, hiking stick, and sturdy hiking shoes

-- Cost: TBD (bring cash with you for ice cream)
+- Cost: $18 Transportation Fee (bring cash with you for ice cream)

 - Time: 8:30 am ~ 4:30 pm